SECTION 9040 - EROSION AND SEDIMENT CONTROL

 R. Turf Reinforcement Mats (TRM):

-2. Payment: Payment will be at the unit price per square for each type of turf reinforcement mat.
+2. Payment: Payment will be at the unit price per square yard for each type of turf reinforcement mat.

 3. Includes: Unit price includes, but is not limited to, excavation, staples, anchoring devices, and material for anchoring slots.